Academic Brief

 - 1

-Save as ~/.claude/agents/academic-brief.md.
+Save the file as ~/.claude/agents/academic-brief.md.

 - 2